 This is advice on building cultural competence and provides detail on available learning solutions.
 This is one of the five Papa Pounamu mandatory requirements that agencies are expected to plan and report on.
-Further advice will be made available for each of the mandatory requirements:
+Advice is available for each of the mandatory requirements:

 The five mandatory requirements are designed to complement and work together with existing diversity and inclusion commitments to make the most positive impact across all diversity dimensions.